Now approved in the UK

 Both options aim to help people reduce appetite and achieve meaningful weight loss when combined with lifestyle changes.

-In terms of effectiveness, clinical studies have shown that the highest dose of Wegovy injections can help facilitate weight loss of up to 20.7%, and Wegovy tablets have helped participants achieve an average of 14% weight loss.
+In terms of effectiveness, clinical studies have shown that the highest dose of Wegovy injections can help facilitate weight loss of 20.7% on average, and Wegovy tablets have helped participants achieve an average of 14% weight loss over a similar period of time.

 Comparison table showing differences between Wegovy tablets and Wegovy injections for weight loss